tomcarver/Minx/README.md

     # Functions
     #----------------------------------------------
     # Functions are just data structures with un-met dependencies.
-It is not
+By default
+    # functions cannot interact with the outside world and values cannot be
+    # modified once set.
+Consequently functions have no "side effects" - a
+    # function called with the same arguments will always produce the same
+    # result, and the result is the only consequence of running the function.
+    # This makes these functions predictable and less error-prone in general.

+    # However, in the real world there are many situations where the ability to
+    # change values ("mutation") and interact with the outside world are pretty
+    # damn handy; for these Minx provides opt-in mutability and side-effects in
+    # functions with the "!" and "~" modifers, respectively

+    readFileLines~ =
+        contents = readFile~ fileDetails
+        lines = splitToLines contents

+    [ insert good example with mutability here ]

+    # In functions without side effects, the order that statements are executed
+    # in does not affect the result; however as soon as mutability and IO are
+    # introduced, order becomes very significant.
+Functions with side effects
+    # are therefore fundamentally different from those without.

-    # necessary to specify the parameters a function takes because these vary
+    # Note it has not been necessary to specify the parameters a function takes
-    # depending on the way a function is being used.
-For example in the previous
+    # because these vary depending on the way a function is being used.
+For
-    # examples, we have used the following symbols:
+    # example we have so far used the following symbols:
-    #   0,1,2,3,4, string, -
+    #   0,1,2,3,4, String, -
     # In most other languages, these would be hard-coded dependencies.
 Not in
     # Minx - they are all parameters that need to be bound separately.